haimkastner/unitsnet-js/README.md

     -   *Torque, moment or moment of force (see the terminology below), is the tendency of a force to rotate an object about an axis,[1] fulcrum, or pivot.
 Just as a force is a push or a pull, a torque can be thought of as a twist to an object.
 Mathematically, torque is defined as the cross product of the lever-arm distance and force, which tends to produce rotation.
 Loosely speaking, torque is a measure of the turning force on an object such as a bolt or a flywheel.
 For example, pushing or pulling the handle of a wrench connected to a nut or bolt produces a torque (turning force) that loosens or tightens the nut or bolt.*
 - **TorquePerLength**
     -   *The magnitude of torque per unit length.*
+- **Turbidity**
+    -   *Turbidity is the cloudiness or haziness of a fluid caused by large numbers of individual particles that are generally invisible to the naked eye, similar to smoke in air.
+The measurement of turbidity is a key test of water quality.*
 - **VitaminA**
     -   *Vitamin A: 1 IU is the biological equivalent of 0.3 µg retinol, or of 0.6 µg beta-carotene.*
 - **Volume**